 Facebook usage data reveals just how ‘depressingly stereotypical’ your life probably is.
 Social networks offer unparalleled insights into how humans interact with each other.

 Facebook highlighted the game Avengers Alliance (developed by Playdom) on the site’s developers blog, praising the game’s ability to implement quickly and its use of open graph technology.
 Avengers Alliance, where users jump into action as their favorite Marvel superhero, has spread like wildfire on Facebook.
+According to sister site AppData, Avengers Alliance has 5.3 million monthly active users.
 FACEBOOK LOCKUP RELEASE: 777 Million Shares.
 Screenshot Facebook COO Sheryl Sandberg.

 The first of three major "lock-ups" for Facebook stock expired today, October 29th, which means that a lot of new stock is available to be sold when the markets reopen.
+The second lock-up, which is much larger, will hit on November 14th.
 Facebook's EdgeRank Changes: A U.K. Company Claims They're Killing Small Businesses.
 A U.K. company that makes an app to help charities raise money says it may need some charity of its own, after nearly being run out of business because of changes to how Facebook lets it connect with its fans.

 Last night I asked Facebook why its Collections feature had disappeared, and it confirmed “the test is now complete”.
 But now it tells me that’s because the product is being built out, presumably for a full launch, not being shut down as I originally published.
 Facebook tests ‘suggested post’ label for non-social News Feed ads.
 Facebook tests ‘suggested post’ label for non-social News Feed ads Some Facebook users are seeing ads in the desktop and mobile feed with the label “suggested post” when there is no connection between the user and the advertiser who has paid for the content to be there.

 The three tools are post scheduling, unpublished page posts and Page admin permissions for third-party apps.
 Scheduling is finally coming to page posts, something that has previously required the use of third-party applications such as HootSuite or Buffer.
+If you change your mind about the post you can reschedule or remove the post, Saadati says, unless it is under three minutes from publication.
 Pages can now add location to their posts.
 Pages can now add location to their posts Facebook recently added the option for page owners to tag their posts and photos with location.